practicalmeteor/spacejam/README.md

     --timeout  <milliseconds>     Total timeout for all tests (defaults to 120000 milliseconds, i.e. 2 minutes).

-    --tinytest                    The browser to run the tests in automatically.
-                                  Currently, only phantomjs is supported and is the default.

     --meteor-ready-text <text>    The meteor output text that indicates that the app is ready.
 If not provided, defaults to the text